- Home

 Momentum is always conserved in collisions; kinetic energy is not if objects deform or stick.

-Most real-world collisions are inelastic — cars, sports impacts, and crashes all lose energy.
+Most real-world collisions are inelastic — car crashes, sports impacts, and bullet-block problems all lose kinetic energy.
+Understanding inelastic collisions is critical for vehicle safety design and forensic accident reconstruction.

 Inelastic doesn't mean momentum is lost — only kinetic energy decreases.